Fast Emulation, Modular Calibration, and Active Learning for Simulators with Functional Response: Abstract

 \section{Abstract}

 Scalable surrogate models enable efficient emulation of computer models (or simulators), particularly when dealing with large ensembles of runs.
-While Gaussian Process (GP) models are commonly employed for emulation, they face limitations in scaling to truly large datasets.
+While Gaussian process (GP) models are commonly employed for emulation, they face limitations in scaling to large datasets.
 Furthermore, when dealing with dense functional output, such as spatial or time-series data, additional complexities arise, requiring careful handling to ensure fast emulation.
-This work presents a highly scalable emulator for functional data, building upon the works of \cite{KeOha01} and \cite{higdon}, while incorporating the local approximate Gaussian Process framework proposed by \cite{gramacy_apley}.
+This work presents a highly scalable emulator for functional data incorporating local Gaussian process regression.
 The emulator utilizes global GP lengthscale parameter estimates to scale the input space, leading to a substantial improvement in prediction speed.
-We demonstrate that our fast approximation-based emulator can serve as a viable alternative to the methods outlined in \cite{higdon} for functional response, while drastically reducing computational costs.
-The proposed emulator is applied to quickly calibrate the multiphysics continuum hydrodynamics simulator FLAG with a large ensemble of 20000 runs.
+We demonstrate that our fast approximation-based emulator can serve as a viable alternative to a fully Bayesian approach for functional response, while drastically reducing computational costs.
+The proposed emulator is applied to quickly calibrate a multiphysics continuum hydrodynamics simulator with a large ensemble of 20000 runs.
 The methods presented are implemented in the \texttt{R} package \href{https://github.com/granthutchings/FlaGP/tree/main}{\texttt{FlaGP}}.